rust-lang/book/nostarch/chapter20.md

 hello_macro_derive = { path = "../hello_macro/hello_macro_derive" }
 ```

-Put the code in Listing 20-37 into *src/main.rs*, and run `cargo run`: it
+Put the code in Listing 20-37 into *src/main.rs*, and run `cargo run`: It
 should print `Hello, Macro!
-My name is Pancakes!` The implementation of the
+My name is Pancakes!`.
+The implementation of the
 `HelloMacro` trait from the procedural macro was included without the
 `pancakes` crate needing to implement it; the `#[derive(HelloMacro)]` added the
 trait implementation.